krzemienski/awesome-from-stars/README.md

 * [vagnum08/cpupower-gui](https://github.com/vagnum08/cpupower-gui): cpupower-gui is a graphical program that is used to change the scaling frequency limits of the cpu, similar to cpupower.
 * [python/cpython](https://github.com/python/cpython): The Python programming language
 * [nystudio107/craft-transcoder](https://github.com/nystudio107/craft-transcoder): Transcode video & audio files to various formats, and provide video thumbnails
+* [learnroku/crash-course](https://github.com/learnroku/crash-course): This course is intended to quickly get you up to speed on Roku SceneGraph.
+It's aimed at an audience of developers who are familiar with streaming video applications but are unfamiliar with Roku.
 * [crawlab-team/crawlab](https://github.com/crawlab-team/crawlab): Distributed web crawler admin platform for spiders management regardless of languages and frameworks. 分布式爬虫管理平台，支持任何语言和框架
 * [openshift-evangelists/crd-code-generation](https://github.com/openshift-evangelists/crd-code-generation): None
 * [matmoi/create-DASH-HLS](https://github.com/matmoi/create-DASH-HLS): A tutorial to generate fMp4 files compatible with dash and HLS